zaidongy/SlackNow/README.md

 # <img src="asset\images\SlackNowLogo.png" alt="SlackNow Logo" width="50" height="50"> SlackNow

-Slacknow is backend webserver to enable communication between Slack and ServiceNow to create a better user experience for the organization.
+SlackNow is a backend webserver to enable communication between Slack and ServiceNow to create a better user experience for the organization.

-## Intended Features (more to come):
+## Intended Features

 - Display information for a specific ticket
 - Automatically create group channels for p1 incidents
 - Display user pending approvals with interactive messages (approve or reject)

-## Environment Variables need to be defined
+## Environment variables need to be defined

+Configure your server to have the following enrionment variables, since these are senstive information it should not be hard coded or stored in a file.

 - SLACK_BOT_USER_ID : _Bot user ID in Slack_
 - SLACK_OAUTH_ACCESS_TOKEN : _Slack's Custom application's OATH token_